 Kids should not earn an allowance and just get to use only for their wants.
 They must understand the concept of needs vs. wants.
 For example, they need to buy a birthday gift for their sister.
 However, they want to buy a book for themselves.

 Don’t pay for things your kids do not need out of your budget.
-Instead, teach your child how to save and set a financial goal to buy the things they want.
+Instead, teach your child how to save to buy the things they want.
 Make sure they understand how events may come up that force us to use our savings on things we do not want.

 Paying inconsistently between children